abdelbahgat/microsoft-graph-docs/api-reference/api/opentypeextension_delete.md

 Delete an open type data extension from the specified instance of a resource.

 The resource can be a message, calendar event, or contact of the signed-in user's on Office 365 or Outlook.com.
-Or, it can be an event for an Office 365 group.
+Or, it can be an event or post for an Office 365 group.

 ### Prerequisites